Our New Alexander Valley Winery

 Since then, we have been looking to apply the lessons and proven technologies from our Oakville winery to a new winery for our Alexander Valley Cabernet.
 In 2012, a beautiful and historic piece of property in the heart of the Alexander Valley became available and we knew we had to act.
 With breathtaking views and excellent soil profiles for growing high-quality Cabernet Sauvignon, we knew it would be easy to call this place home.

 Our winemaking team performed extensive research to design the winery, including tank size and arrangement, crush pad, de-stemmers, location of barrel cellars and water efficient equipment.
+All in pursuit of exceptional cabernet.

 Framing the Vineyard